xetys/gitlab-charts/README.md

 ## GitLab Helm Charts

 This repository contains GitLab's official Helm charts.
 These charts make it easier to deploy, upgrade, and maintain GitLab on Kubernetes.
+These charts are automatically published to our Helm repo, located at [charts.gitlab.io](https://charts.gitlab.io).

 Charts in this repository should be considered beta.
 We are building a set of Cloud Native charts at a separate repo at [helm.gitlab.io](https://gitlab.com/charts/helm.gitlab.io).
 The goal of that work